Penncrest School District

 The school district consists of community centered schools: three K-6 elementary schools and three 7–12 high schools.
 Its total enrollment is around 3,500 in 2009.

 History

-The school district was founded in the 1970s through a merger of the Saegertown, Randolph-East Mead, and Cambridge Springs school systems.
+The school district was founded in the 1970s through a merger of the Saegertown, Randolph-East Mead, Townville, and Cambridge Springs school systems.
 The name PENNCREST is derived from the words Pennsylvania, Cambridge Springs, Randolph, East Mead, Saegertown, and Townville.
 Its physical plant at one point in time consisted of a total of four K-4 and two K-6 elementary schools, two 5–8 middle schools, two 9–12 high schools, and one 7–12 joint high school.
 Its plant was reduced to its current composition by the decommissioning of several elementary and middle schools during the 1990s and 2000s.